Papua New Guinea PM warns opposition not to 'play politics' with China visit | Politics

 "We are not a government or country that wants to come in and tell you what to do," said Wong, who visited Samoa on Thursday and pledged a new coastguard patrol vessel.
 Tonga's Prime Minister Siaosi Sovaleni, who signed six agreements with China on Tuesday, told a joint media conference Tonga and Australia shared "respect for democracy and rule of law and the rights and freedoms of others".

-Australian aid has been crucial in Tonga's history and will continue in the priority areas of education, health, defense, trade, policing, and democratic governance, he said.
+Australian aid has been crucial in Tonga's history, and will continue in the priority areas of education, health, defence, trade, policing, and democratic governance, he said.
 Tonga has an external debt of $195 million or 35.9 percent of its GDP, of which two-thirds is owed to China's Export-Import Bank, its budget shows.

 Sovaleni told reporters on Wednesday the debt had been discussed during the Chinese foreign minister's visit, and Tonga will continue to make repayments.
 Australia has offered to increase work opportunities for Tongans in Australia, and export opportunities, he added.